JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/MultiPrecisionR2.md

 # Evaluation Error Mode

 MPR2 convergence is ensured by taking into account objective and gradient evaluation errors.
 These errors can be evaluated with interval arithmetic of based on relative error assumption.
-The error evaluation mode is chosen upon the `FPMPNLPModel` instanciation, given as argument of `MPR2()`.
+The error evaluation mode is chosen upon the `FPMPNLPModel` instantiation, given as argument of `MPR2()`.
 Evaluating the objective/gradient and the error is done with the interfaces provided in `MPNLPModels.jl`, see `FPMPNLPModel` documentation.

 # Callbacks for Personalized Implementation